 Have fun, learn about sports law, and earn 6 credits toward graduation!

-What better way to enjoy your summer than spending five weeks at Oregon Law’s Summer Sports Institute, where top law faculty and students from law schools nationwide gather for an immersive deep dive into the exciting field of sports law.
+What better way to enjoy your summer than spending five weeks from your home engaging with Oregon Law’s Summer Sports Institute.
+Top law faculty and students from law schools nationwide gather virtually for an immersive deep dive into the exciting field of sports law.

 Why Oregon Law?
 Oregon is the headquarters of Nike and Adidas, the heart of American track and field, and the home of the Ducks.
 We even helped pass Title IX.